jasonek/social-media-app/README.md

-# Ruby on Rails Tutorial sample social media web app
+# Sample social media web app

-## Getting started

 To get started with the app, clone the repo and then install the needed gems: